Historic Preservation Commission History

 In 2016 the Lombard Historical Commission changed their name to the Lombard Historic Preservation Commission.

-Chair Rita Schneider continues to work with LHS President Lesle Sulla to support major local history projects.
-LHS Museum Director Natalie Gacek, museum staff and community volunteers participate in community-wide events such as Prairie Days, Chamber of Commerce Expo, Town Center, and Lilac Time events.
+Chair Rita Schneider continues to work with the LHS to support major local history projects.
+Museum staff and community volunteers participate in community-wide events such as Prairie Days, Chamber of Commerce events, and Lilac Time events.
 LHS Membership continues to increase.

 The Commission and LHS now are making application to list the Sheldon Peck Homestead on both the National Register of Historic Places and the National Underground Railroad Network to Freedom.
 Additional possible landmark sites are also under consideration.